Greenwood Greenies 2019

-Our 1973 home on 600sq metres was a typical suburban northern suburbs Perth home when we bought it 24 years ago.
+Our 1973 home on 600sq metres was a typical suburban northern suburbs Perth home when we bought it 28 years ago.
 One main feature we wanted was that it was north-facing so we knew we would have reduced heat from the east and west in summer, and plenty of warming northern light in winter.
-It has good eaves which help shade walls in summer.
+It has good eaves which help shade walls in summer, and large trees in the walkway behind us.

 The house now has sky lights to save on electricity during the day.
-We installed solar hot water, solar panels for electricity, and a 3000l water tank for the garden.
+We installed solar hot water, solar panels for electricity, and two rainwater tanks for the garden.
 We have renovated both bathrooms to install water saving plumbing and create a whole of life facility -eg large shower stall to enable supported shower if it ever becomes necessary.
 Our aim is to stay in the house during our aging process.
-We have shade sails and window shade so that we don’t need air-conditioning.
+We have shade sails and window shades to reduce the need to turn on air-conditioning.

 In 2018 the kitchen was renovated and we swapped the gas cooking facilities for an induction cooktop and oven.